Chocobo GP: Reception

 Chocobo GP received "mixed or average" reviews according to review aggregator website Metacritic.

 Destructoid gave the game a 6.5 out of 10, writing, "...if you're looking for a serviceable racer to play on the side that's full of old school unlocks Chocobo GP is a fine option; provided you can get past a few hurdles.
 Hopefully a series of patches, the eventual possible elimination of the season pass system, and a price cut will make this package way more enticing".
 Nintendo Life and Shacknews reviewed the game more positively, praising the controls, tracks, character-specific abilities, items, roster, modes, performance, and the potential of the Chocobo GP mode, while criticizing the weak story mode and paid season pass.

 Chocobo GPs monetization model also received some criticism.
 In response, Square Enix gave players a set amount of the free in-game currency "mythril", and adjusted settings to make progression easier.
 It was discovered by players that free mythril would expire five months after it was accrued, while any mythril that players paid for would remain.

-Chocobo GP was the sixth bestselling retail game during its first week of release in Japan, with 12,414 physical copies being sold.
+Chocobo GP was the sixth best-selling retail game during its first week of release in Japan, with 12,414 physical copies being sold.